izu-stanley/DATASETS/README.md

 ## Willyoupressthebutton comment data
 Dataset Description: This dataset contains comment data for the questions in the above dataset, they can be joined on ID to the question and queried for more insight.
-A notebook titled WYPTB_comments.ipynb details the code for scraping the comment data
+A notebook titled WYPTB_comments.ipynb details the code for scraping the comment data.

 Link to Files: